 For more information contact the local state government agency responsible for child welfare.

-Since 1 July 2000 the New Zealand and Australian authorities have cooperated to make sure New Zealand parents living in Australia continue to pay the child support they owe, under a reciprocal agreement between the New Zealand Internal Revenue Department and the Australian Taxation Office.
+Since 1 July 2000, New Zealand and Australian authorities have worked together to make sure New Zealand parents living in Australia continue to pay the child support they owe.
+This happens under a reciprocal agreement between the New Zealand Inland Revenue Department and the Australian Taxation Office (ATO).

-For further information contact Child Support Agency Australia (external link) or the New Zealand Government Child Youth and Family Services (external link).
+For more information contact Child Support Agency Australia (external link) or the New Zealand Government Child Youth and Family Services (external link).